 Healthcare professionals divide the cells, based on their appearance, into different types.
 They will then prescribe treatments and recommend care based on the appearance of the endometrial cells.

-There are several different types of treatment for endometrial cancer.
-These include:
+There are several different types of

 - Surgery: This is often the primary treatment for endometrial cancer.
 A surgeon will remove as much of the cancerous material as possible.
 This may also include the removal of the uterus, ovaries, and surrounding lymph nodes.